dasun27/DSC/_posts/2020-01-10-Twitter_US_Airline_Sentiment_Analysis.md

 header:
   image: "/images/parker.jpg"
 classes: wide
-excerpt: "This project analyzes a dataset from Dear Mona, Which State Has The Worst Drivers?
-Article"
+excerpt: "This paper is about analyzing a dataset of Tweets on US Airlines"
 ---

 You can find the full report here [Twitter US Airline Sentiment Analysis](https://github.com/dasun27/DSC/blob/master/files/Project_3_Report_Dasun_Wellawalage.pdf)